peterstark72/geonames/README.md

-geonames
+Geonames
 ========

-Python SDK to play with the geonames.org API
+A Python SDK to play with the geonames.org API.